armaan-abraham/armaan-abraham.github.io/_posts/2024-04-15-proof-of-deceptive-misalignment-absence.md

 date: 2024-04-15 12:00:00 -0500
 ---

-*The following is taken from an answer I gave to a question about designing a model that avoids deceptive alignment.
+*This is an answer I gave to an interview question about designing a model that avoids deceptive alignment.
 I attempted to take it a step further and prove that deceptive alignment is impossible in my approach*

 #### Question